Skip to content

 What should a branch-four platform provide?

-The full checklists live in the dedicated guides, but the spine is: transaction-level data in (CSV or SAF-T exports), time-equation cost attribution rather than revenue-share allocation, unused capacity shown separately, and whale curves plus per-customer and per-product P&Ls out.
+The full checklists live in the dedicated guides, but the spine is: transaction-level data in (CSV or ERP exports), time-equation cost attribution rather than revenue-share allocation, unused capacity shown separately, and whale curves plus per-customer and per-product P&Ls out.

 We keep three deeper buyer guides, depending on which face of the question is sharpest for you: